nagipan777/Housekeep/README.md

 This Housekeep App is an application designed to keep a simple household budget.
 In addition to income, expenditures, and amounts, you can enter the contents and the month and date of use, which will then be stored in the database.
 The contents can be updated or deleted.
 The App also has the ability to import CSV data.
 By uploading CSV files created by other applications or Excel, data can be updated.
 The resulting data can later be updated in this app.
 However, since it cannot be used as is, it is necessary to adjust the contents of the CSV file to suit this APP, so it is not likely to be used much in practice.
+## Points of difficulty
+I think the hardest part was the implementation of REACT, and that was it.
+I learned about Flask in CS50, so I understand the basics, but react is very deep, and it took me a lot of help from many websites, githubes, and other video sites to understand it.
+As some of you may know, react is a frontend framework.
+That is, it is in charge of the client-side structure and is primarily responsible for browser behavior.
+To start react, type the following command
+...
+npx create-react-app my-app
+cd my-app
+npm start
+...
+Then, when you start the client server, you type this command.
+...
+npm start
+...
+I use npm, but if you are using yarn, type the command like this.
+,,,
+yarn create react-app my-app
+,,,